 We initially planned to drive a few hours in the afternoon.
 But we finished late and were tired, so we did not get as far as we wished.
 It was not an issue as we were flexible with our itinerary and there are plenty of rest areas and camping spots in Kosciuszko National Park.
 However, if you’re not as flexible as us, I recommend staying two consecutive nights in the area.

 4. Apply sunscreen regularly during the hike

 When you’re cold, using sunscreen does not come as a reflex.
-But it’s necessary in the Snowy Mountains.
-The sun is powerful in Australia, especially in summer where UV index is extreme.
+But it’s necessary for the Snowy Mountains.
+The sun is powerful in Australia, especially in summer where the UV index is extreme.
 In winter, the reflection on the snow makes the sun more dangerous in the mountains than in the valley.

 5. Have a plan to identify Mt Kosciuszko easily

 Although Mt Kosciuszko is Australia’s highest peak, I didn’t identify it easily coming from Charlotte Pass.
 There are other peaks that look high not far from it.
 And apart at Blue Lake, there was no indication on the surroundings on Charlotte’s Pass to Mt Kosciuszko walk.

 As I really like to see the mountain I am aiming for from as far as possible, I am a big fan of the PeakFinder app*.
 Using your phone GPS and your camera, it places names on the mounts in front of you.
 Excellent use of virtual reality.
 Alternatively, here are screenshots from the Summit Walk and the Main Range Walk (the two paths of Charlotte’s Pass to Mt Kosciuszko walk) taken with the app.